 How long will therapy take?

 The short answer is that it depends.
-Some things that clients want to work on could take as few as a few sessions or could be as long as a year or more.
-You get to choose how often we meet and what we talk about.
+Some things that clients want to work on could take as little as a few sessions or could be as long as a year or more.
+You choose how often we meet and what we talk about.
 If length of therapy is important to you, when we initially meet, we’ll discuss your goals in therapy, and I can give an estimate of how long it may take to work through them.

 What are your hours?